TheProxyCompany/proxy-base-agent/README.md

 # Proxy Base Agent

-A stateful, tool-enabled agent built with the Proxy Structuring Engine.

-## Overview

 The Proxy Base Agent uses the [Proxy Structuring Engine](https://github.com/TheProxyCompany/proxy-structuring-engine) to implement a state machine architecture that guides language models through planning and action phases.

 ## Architecture